Setting up Program Access:

-This method allows you to configure the eligibility of users based on a number of key fields.
-Keep in mind, the ability to access these fields is dependent on having them included via a CSV upload of your users or from an HRIS integration.
+This method allows you to configure the eligibility of users based on several key fields.
+Keep in mind, that the ability to access these fields is dependent on having them included via a CSV upload of your users or from an HRIS integration.

 By default, both Mentors and Mentees are eligible to register for the program unless stated otherwise.
 If you would like to have only specific Mentors and/or Mentees eligible, you may click on the Ineligible by Default option.
 This will ensure that all new Mentors/Mentees will not be able to register for the program unless they meet all of your Exception Rules.

-On this next screen, you will be able to set each of the criteria that a mentor/mentee must satisfy in order to register/access the program.
+On this next screen, you will be able to set each of the criteria that a mentor/mentee must satisfy to register/access the program.
 To add your first rule, click Add Exception Rule:

 You will be able to select the criteria to determine eligibility for users.
-For example, maybe we only want mentors from a specific Department, such as Sales.
-The options that you will see here are dependent on the data provided to us from your HRIS system.
+For example, we may only want mentors from a specific Department, such as Sales.
+Just so you know – the options that you will see here depend on the data provided to us from your HRIS system.
 In our case, I would select the value "Department Name", and set that it must be equal to the "Sales" department.

 You may add multiple exception rules for each role.
 Once you have finished adding all of your exception rules, be sure to click the Save button: